noga-x-space/eshop/README.md

   - Access the app

       Open http://localhost:3000 in your browser.
-## Getting Started - Option 2 - Docker Composse
+## Getting Started - Option 2 - Docker Compose
 ### Prerequisites
   - Docker and Docker Compose installed
   - PostgreSQL server running locally or a cloud-hosted database (if not using Dockerized database)